2-Day Workshop Program

 4:30-5:30 PM - Tasks for action planning: What did you learn from the alignment activity that can guide your actions in the future?
 What curricular resources might you be able to use?

 Closing thoughts: Reflect on your role in teacher preparation as a whole.
 What have you learned about the connections to other course learning outcomes?
 Are there additional ideas that need to be recorded?
 Actions for the action plan?

-Session: Cultivating a growth mindset in future teachers
+Session: Cultivating a growth mindset and reflective practice in future teachers

 Recap of Day 1 and plan for Day 2

 8:00-9:00 - Diagnosing the challenges: The Affective Domain Many future elementary teachers have science anxiety and/or lack confidence in their ability to learn.
 This is particularly critical in Earth science, where we look to teachers in the early grades to generate early excitement in children to encourage their continued engagement in science.
 How can faculty help future teachers overcome their phobias and open themselves to learning?
 In this session, participants will engage in activities that assess confidence and mindset, and provide strategies for building confidence and cultivating a growth mindset.

 - Activity: Where and how are your students struggling?
 Individuals will create a list of student challenges that are apparently unrelated to content knowledge.
 In sharing these lists, aspects of the affective domain will be introduced, along with the concept of a growth mindset.